 Married at First Sight is a television series where couples have been matched by experts to get married when they first meet at the altar.
 That's why the show is called Married at First Sight.
 Couples don't know who they are marrying until minutes before they say, "I do."

 Even though it is a reality show, it is described as a social experiment.
 Couples meet, marry, go on a honeymoon and live together for eight weeks before deciding if they want to stay married or get a divorce.

 About the Series

 Married at First Sight is patterned after the Danish television series.
 The show is televised in 18 international countries.
 Season 1 aired in the United States from 2014-16 on the FYI network.
-Season 2 aired at the same time on FYI and its sister network A&E. Since 2017, the reality series has been televised on Lifetime.
-The series is now in its tenth season that premiered on January 1, 2020 with couples from the Washington, DC area.
+Season 2 aired at the same time on FYI and its sister network, A&E. Since 2017, the reality series has been televised on Lifetime.
+The series is now in its tenth season, which premiered on January 1, 2020, with couples from the Washington, DC area.
 It is a very popular show that has been renewed for Season 11.

 All the weddings for Season 10 were taped in August 2019.
 What fans see is not in real-time.
 The events happened long ago and things have changed considerably since they got married.
 That might mean some of the couples are no longer together when we watch it on television.